 A city in southern California plans to give universal basic income to transgender and nonbinary residents beginning sometime over the next year.

 On March 24, the Palm Springs City Council approved the proposal.
 Transgender and nonbinary residents of Palm Springs would be eligible to recieve up to $900 a month with no strings attached, Fox News reported.
-The program will start the program with $200,000 to fund initial research and planning.
+The program will start with $200,000 to fund initial research and planning.

 Reportedly, the program is only for qualifying individuals who meet a poverty threshold.

 “Twenty transgender and nonbinary Palm Springs residents will receive the free money funded by the taxpayers for 18 months, with advocacy-based health center DAP Health and LGBT advocacy group Queer Works managing the program,” Fox News added.